metabase/macaw/README.md

 As can be seen above, every item additional has a `:context` key containing a stack (most-specific first) of the query components in which the item was found.
-The definitive list of components if found in `com.metabase.macaw.AstWalker.QueryContext`, but as of 0.1.30 the list is as follows (and is unlikely to change):
+The definitive list of components if found in `com.metabase.macaw.AstWalker.QueryScopeLabel`, but as of 0.1.30 the list is as follows (and is unlikely to change):

 ```java
 DELETE,